pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "All animals are equal, but some animals are more equal than others."
 --George Orwell

-"In a time of universal deciet, telling the truth is a revolutionary act."
+"In a time of universal deceit, telling the truth is a revolutionary act."
 --Commonly misattributed to George Orwell

-"Anybody who wants to make a revolution, shouldn't grab a gun, just go and start working like we do to change the world by using science and technology."
+"Anybody who wants to make a revolution, shouldn't grab a gun; just go and start working like we do to change the world by using science and technology."
 --Stan Ovshinsky

 <a class="anchor" id="P"></a>